 Teleology is often presented as a normative concept: the telos is the goal for which all things should strive, according to which they are evaluated as deficient or sufficient.9 This presentation of the concept originates in ethics and the critique of ethics.
 But in recent scholarship it is often Aristotle’s biological works that have been presented as the authoritative ground for the concept of teleology.10 In my argument, Aristotle’s metaphysical account of teleology resembles the biological concept: it is primarily descriptive, and only derivatively normative.
 Aristotle uses telos to describe epigenesis, in which a natural being, that is, an organizing source of self-movement, comes to be.
 Aristotle’s analysis of the genesis of sources does not yield a normative or prescriptive teleology, but instead, I argue, a descriptive, retrospective teleology.

 Telos is conspicuous in the argumentative structure of the Metaphysics because it explains how material and form (i.e., part and whole) can be unified; telos explains how hylomorphic compounds can be at all (Met.
 VII.17 1041b11–33, VIII.6 1045b8–18).11 But some aspects of its role in Aristotle’s concept of hylomorphism are not immediately clear.12 To unify a compound, Aristotle has to establish that form is itself the telos of material.
 On what basis does he argue that telos applies to material and form (i.e., to categorical being)?
-I shall argue, in chapter 6, that it is based on genesis, and therefore on potency and activity.
+I argue that it is based on genesis, and therefore on potency and activity (see the section on Potency and Activity in chapter 4, and on the Structure Argument in chapter 6).
 It is on the basis of the dynamic-energetic sense of being that categorical being is called teleological.
 Genetic teleology is important, then, in two respects: it shows the relationship between sources and being, and it shows how the dynamic-energetic sense of being affects the concepts of material and form.

-Teleology in Aristotle, then, is not an axiomatic or free-floating assumption, but has a conceptual home, and a basis in phenomena.13 I aim in this chapter to articulate the phenomenal basis for Aristotle’s metaphysics of teleology, while in the next chapter, I examine how Aristotle discovers the structure of potency and activity, and thereby of sources in general, in this phenomenon, that is, the phenomenon of change, specifically, genesis.
+Teleology in Aristotle, then, is not an axiomatic or free-floating assumption, but has a conceptual home, and a basis in phenomena.13 I aim in this chapter to articulate the phenomenal basis for Aristotle’s metaphysics of teleology, while in the next chapter, I return to the examination of how Aristotle discovers the telic structure of potency and activity, and thereby of sources in general, in this phenomenon, that is, the phenomenon of generative change.
 Together, these chapters show that teleology originates in one of the four senses of being, namely, the energetic sense articulated in the words dunamis, energeia, and entelecheia.
 Again, I aim to show that the basis for Aristotle’s account of telos is his analysis of change, specifically of coming-to-be, genesis.
 The only thing that might be controversial about this claim in general is that I take change to be the inalienable basis for teleology.
 I mean that ontology is teleological insofar as beings have sources, and the concept of a source is evident to us insofar as things are constitutively beings that change.
 The analysis of genesis, in Aristotle’s hands, gives us teleology by working out the general structure of sources and their achievement.
 In doing so, it also introduces a way to apply the energetic concepts of source and achievement to the categorical concepts of material and form.
 It is through teleology that source and achievement come to apply to concepts of part and whole, subject and predicate.
+In this chapter, concepts of material and form take center stage, but not as narrowly categorical concepts, since they are infused with concepts of potency, activity, and completion.

 The Unity of Genesis and Its Outcome